alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 #### Keys in the text panes

-Behave I believe like a normal windows app.
+The text panes I believe like a normal windows app.

 **Arrow keys** move the cursor; most keys insert a character at the cursor.